doximity/swift-style-guide/README.markdown

 When coding with conditionals, the left-hand margin of the code should be the "golden" or "happy" path.
 That is, don't nest `if` statements.
 Multiple return statements are OK.
 The `guard` statement is built for this.

+When using `guard` statements, keep the `else {` on the same line as the last condition

 **Preferred:**
 ```swift
 func computeFFT(context: Context?, inputData: InputData?) throws -> Frequencies {